-The year 1995 marked the 25th Anniversary of the Madeline Island Ferry Line: a quarter of a century since the merger of two rival ferry lines operating on the Bayfield to La Pointe route formed a single carrier.
+The year 2020 marked the 50th Anniversary of the Madeline Island Ferry Line: a half of a century since the merger of two rival ferry lines operating on the Bayfield to La Pointe route formed a single carrier.
 Today’s ferry line continues the long legacy of commercial transportation over water routes on Chequamegon Bay on Lake Superior’s south shore.

 The Madeline Island Ferry Line retains strong ties to its heritage.
 Among corporate owners are members of both the Russell and Nelson families associated with the earlier island ferry lines.